Real Trial Lawyers DUI Over a Century of Solutions

 Subsequent DUI convictions include:

-Second Offense DUI Penalties
+Penalties for Second Offense DUI in Pennsylvania

 • Between $500 and $5,000 in fines